materialsproject/pymatgen-db/docs_rst/index.rst

 it is perfectly extensible to any kind of data, e.g., other kinds of VASP runs (bandstructure, NEB, etc.) or just any form of data in general.
-Developers looking to adapt pymatgen-db for other purposes should look at the :class:`matgendb.creator.VaspToDbTaskDrone` class as an example and write similar drones for their needs.
-The :class:`matgendb.query_engine.QueryEngine` can generally be applied to any Mongo collection, with suitable specification of aliases if desired.
+Developers looking to adapt pymatgen-db for other purposes should look at the :class:`pymatgen.db.creator.VaspToDbTaskDrone` class as an example and write similar drones for their needs.
+The :class:`pymatgen.db.query_engine.QueryEngine` can generally be applied to any Mongo collection, with suitable specification of aliases if desired.

 API/Reference Docs